 Because certain neural systems in the brains of adolescents are still developing, teenagers demonstrate more reward-seeking behaviors than adults and have a greater tendency to engage in harmful and avoidant behaviors during depressive episodes.

-By providing rewards that reinforce healthy behaviors and social engagement, BA may be particularly helpful for treating depression in adolescents.
-A focus on encouraging and reinforcing positive behavior, as opposed to challenging negative thought patterns, may also be appealing to teenagers who struggle with the corrective approach that supports some traditional therapy models.
+Reinforcing healthy behaviors and social engagement may be particularly helpful for treating depression in adolescents.
+A focus on psychoeducation and encouraging and reinforcing positive behavior may also be appealing to teenagers who struggle with the corrective approach that supports some traditional therapy models.